Brijesh-Bhardwaj/Brijesh_SDK/docs/ReadMe.SDK.md

 SDK provides order fetch feature through :
 - Order report generation page by downloading the order items in a CSV format
+- Order history extraction by background scrapping in which order data extracted from html pages

 ### Orders fetching mechanism